There are many ways to build successful landing pages.

 - No coding – You won’t have to deal with a single line of CSS or PHP code, and also won’t need to deal with child themes – or any technical know-how for that matter.

-- High Conversions – We put focus in this guide at reaching a landing page that not only looks beautiful but is built to generate higher conversions.
+- High Conversions – We put focus in this guide on reaching a landing page that not only looks beautiful but is built to generate higher conversions.

 What is a Landing Page?

 A landing page is a page on your website which has been created specifically for a certain marketing campaign.
 Landing pages are made with a clear call to action (CTA) goals in mind, and they often generate better conversion rates than regular blog posts or site pages.
 They are also a good source for generating leads and creating an email list for marketing purposes, as well as enforcing a presence in social media.

 There are several differentiators between landing pages and regular pages — like the homepage, for example, they have fewer or no header and footer menu links, they’re more visual and tend to have clear messaging.
 The most common way to categorize landing pages is to lead generation pages and click-through pages.